 Chapter 1 of Part 1

-By instalments, growing out of one family’s experience at the centre of the countercultural movement of the sixties, this autobiographical section features chapters and episodes in flashback to various pivotal, unusual and interesting times and people.
+By instalments, growing out of one family’s experience at the centre of the countercultural movement of the sixties this autobiographical section features chapters and episodes in flashback to various pivotal, unusual and interesting times and people.
 It is in three sections: childhood; family and early adulthood; mature adulthood.

 This part of Alt-Generations is in web-book form.
 It includes text, video and images.
-My intention has long been to use original music to underscore certain interesting periods, people and important episodes in my surreal life.
+My intention has long been to use original music to underscore certain interesting periods, people and important episodes of my surreal life.
 Unusual not just in childhood, but also in living and working in several countries, the U.S.A., the UK and Turkey, mainly as freelance visual editor.

 Jimi Hendrix, The Beatles and Sgt.
 Pepper’s

 I didn’t meet Hendrix until the Albert hall in ’69, when my father Tommy introduced my brother and me to him before the show, backstage.
 Jimi hoisted me up on his shoulders and ran around the dressing room with me.
 And then, presumably too excited to contain myself, at some point during the performance I ran onto the stage and whispered something in his ear.
 Who knows what I said.
 It could have been a song request or maybe I asked who was his tailor.
 What exactly it was remains a mystery.

 The black and white photo of that stage encounter only showed up for me at Christmas of 2013 when Yazid Manou, a French music publicist for Sony music and a photo-sleuth, contacted me on FB.
 I was blown away, of course.
 The picture is now in the Handel and Hendrix museum, at 23 Brook Street in Mayfair, along with some blurb on my father.

 ‘Watch Out for Your Ears’, featuring Jimi Hendrix, Traffic and the Animals.
 An extract from the film produced by our father, Tom Weber.